pagekite/PyPagekite/doc/MANPAGE.md

    * <b>--watch</b>=`N`
      Display proxied data (higher N = more verbosity).

+   * <b>--noproxy</b>
+     Ignore system (or config file) proxy settings.

    * <b>--proxy</b>=`type`:`server`:`port`, <b>--socksify</b>=`server`:`port`, <b>--torify</b>=`server`:`port` <br />
-     Connect to the front-ends using a chain of proxies, a single SOCKS proxy or the Tor anonymity network.
+     Connect to the front-ends using SSL, an HTTP proxy, a SOCKS proxy, or the Tor anonymity network.
 The type can be any of 'ssl', 'http' or 'socks5'.
+The server name can either be a plain hostname, user@hostname or user:password@hostname.
+For SSL connections the user part may be a path to a client cert PEM file.
+If multiple proxies are defined, they will be chained one after another.

    * <b>--service_on</b>=`proto`:`kitename`:`host`:`port`:`secret` <br />
      Explicit configuration for a service kite.
 Generally kites are